jhessane/xor-build/README.md

 gmake components
 gmake recovery
 ```
 Et voilà!
 One freshly baked ISO (after some waiting) of the most lightweight illumos distribution (mostly because there's nothing and nothing really works) under the ```output/``` directory.
+Tested on OmniOS r151054.